By Ehren Allen, PT/Certified Orthopedic Manual Therapist

 4 Top Reasons Physical Therapy is Important

 Physical therapy has become the treatment of choice for most injuries.
 Research shows that patients who go to PT have a much higher chance of avoiding surgery.
-Physical Therapy also improves outcomes after injuries and surgeries.
-The evidence is so strong that many insurance companies now require that patients receive physical therapy care before authorizing MRIs and advanced testing.
+It also improves outcomes after injuries and surgeries.
+The evidence is so strong that many insurance companies now require that patients receive therapy care before authorizing MRIs and advanced testing.
 This is because many patients will improve with PT without advanced testing.
 Of course, there are exceptions with severe injuries.
-Why is physical therapy important after an injury?
-Below are the 4 top reasons physical therapy is important.

 What are the 4 Top Reasons Physical Therapy is Important?

-The quick answer is that physical therapy helps to improve mobility and strength.
+The quick answer is that it helps to improve mobility and strength.
 This helps with recovery from injuries, but it also can help prevent further injuries later.
 Helping the body function better and properly is an important part of recovery.
 A physical therapist can evaluate and treat movement disorders from injuries or are causing pain.
 It is important to remember that the body has a remarkable capability to heal itself.
-Physical therapy promotes that process.

-When the body is injured, the brain alters muscle activity to protect the injured area.
+When the body has an injury, the brain alters muscle activity to protect the injured area.
 This is a response to pain and swelling.
 The problem is that once the body is healed, the muscle activity does not always return to normal.
-Physical therapy addresses these issues and helps to restore normal neuromuscular activity.
+It addresses these issues and helps to restore normal neuromuscular activity.
 This improves the outcome after injuries.

 In my experience, joint stiffness is common after an injury.
 With some shoulder injuries, patients can develop a frozen shoulder.
 Frozen shoulder limits normal mobility and can be very painful.
-After a shoulder injury or surgery, early physical therapy can help maintain normal movement and range of motion.
+After a shoulder injury or surgery, early PT can help maintain normal movement and range of motion.

 3. A Physical Therapist can Screen for Issues that may Require a Physician

 Historically, patients were seen by a physician, then referred for diagnostic testing.
-Then they are referred to physical therapy as a last resort.
+Then they are referred to PT as a last resort.
 We now know that it is vital to begin physical therapy early to help avoid complications and promote faster healing.
-The physical therapy profession has evolved over the past 30 years.

 Physical therapists now enter the profession with a doctoral level of education.
 The training for a physical therapist includes medical screening, diagnostic imaging, and pharmacology.
 While in most states, physical therapists do not prescribe medications or order films.
 The therapists and physicians at JOI work closely together to obtain the best possible outcome for you!